 We understand that preparing your taxes can be complicated with the different tax provisions for clergy.
 To assist you, the following resources and on-call experts are available to provide information.
 We recommend that you discuss specifics with a tax or financial advisor familiar with your specific situation.

-We will continue to review the tax legislation and its potential impact on the benefits that we offer to our clients and provide relevant updates.
 If you have specific tax-related questions, we encourage you to contact your personal tax advisor or call our tax hotline at the numbers listed below.

 - Nancy N. Fritschner, CPA (877) 305-1414